waltligon/orangefs/doc/design/fs-semantics.md

 Clients will perform moves in the following way:

   - delete original dentry

   - create new dentry

-By performing the operations in this order, we preserve the "no more than one reference" semantic listed above.
+By performing the operations in this order, we preserve the “no more than one reference” semantic listed above.

 *Need to handle the create/move in some way.
 How?*